Free access to select questions

 - Child Neurology

 - Neurologic Complications of Systemic Disease

 - Clinical Neurology

 Information about the ABPN Child Neurology Certification Exam

 The ABPN issues a certificate for Psychiatry, Neurology, and Neurology with a Special Qualification in Child Neurology.
 The BoardVitals question bank is specifically targeted to the Special Qualification exam.
 Click here for access to our general Neurology question bank.

 BoardVitals has a statistically significant higher pass rate than the national average on the Neurology and Psychiatry exams.
 The content is updated continually, ensuring that we don’t include any older question formats or content.

-Beginning in 2017, the questions on the Certification Exam in Neurology with Special Qualification in Child Neurology exam will conform to a new, two-dimensional content specification.
+The questions on the Certification Exam in Neurology with Special Qualification in Child Neurology exam conforms to a two-dimensional content specification.
 One dimension focuses on disorders and topics, while the other is devoted to competencies and mechanisms that cut across the various disorders of the first dimension.

 According to the ABPN Child Neurology CERT Content Blueprint, the exam covers the following topics: